Check your wallet! $19 million winning lottery ticket sold in Texas - NewsBreak

 AUSTIN (KXAN) — Are you Texas’ newest millionaire?
 Check your wallet or pockets because you very well could be!

 A winning ticket worth $19 million was sold for the Sept.
-17 drawing of Lotto Texas.13-year-old among 3 weekend fentanyl deaths, WFPD says
+17 drawing of Lotto Texas.

 The ticket was sold at the Master Food Market on FM 1097 in Willis, north of Houston, and matched all six of the Quick Pick numbers (5-9-18-22-35-48).